wp-plugins/app-store-assistant/readme.txt

 * Added: ----------------Option to rebuild cache same method as FI Rebuild
 * Request: iBooks support [Thanks rnakoneshny]
 * Request: separate the elements of appDetails, ex. appVersion, appCreateBy, appReleaseDate, etc. [Thanks Jomasher]
+* Request: Add Tags with App/item name to post [Thanks iOSAppLists]

 == Changelog ==

+= 6.6.4 =
+* Added: New Dialog boxes for full control of shortcodes in Editor
+* Changed: Updated for Wordpress 3.9 & Tiny MCE 4.0
+* Added: Amazon.com shortcode creator to Editor

 = 6.6.3 =
 * Changed: If caching is turned off, a width & height parameter is added to img tags for icons [Thanks tamansu]